Wheirdo/GPACalculator/README.md

   - Grades: Sum of grades from Classes
   - GPA: GPA for this semester (hours/grades)

 And that's pretty much it.
-The rest of the program is a loop that prints out all the classes of all the semesters, and the Institution Hours, Transfer Hours, and GPA
+The Semester and Course classes have toString methods that format the final output.
+Otherwise, the rest of the program is a loop that prints out all the classes of all the semesters, and the Institution Hours, Transfer Hours, and GPA